Why Climb Cho-Oyu with Alpine Ascents?

 Alpine Ascents Success on Himalayan Peaks

-Our reputation for leading climbs in the Himalayas is superb and includes summits of Cho-Oyu, Ama Dablam, Pumori and over a dozen successful guided climbs of Mt.
-Everest with a record 213 climbers reaching the summit of the world's highest peak.
+Our reputation for leading climbs in the Himalayas is superb and includes summits of Cho-Oyu, Ama Dablam and Pumori.
+We've led more than a dozen successful guided climbs of Mt.
+Everest, with over 250 climbers reaching the summit of the world's highest peak.
 Some of our past Cho-Oyu climbs have 100% summit success.
 We encourage you to review our cybercasts from previous expeditions.